MatanReuvenTal/devops-course/final-project/phase-1-flask-docker/README.md

-# QuakeWatch: Dockerized Flask Application
+# Phase 1: Dockerized Flask Application

 This repository contains the source code for QuakeWatch, a Flask web application that displays real-time and historical earthquake data.
 The application is containerized using Docker with a multi-stage build for an optimized and lightweight final image.